rhodyrstats/data_to_figures/data_to_figures.md

 Change color of bars
 --------------------

 Believe it or not, there is a fair bit of research behind which colors we should use for plots that aid in interpretation, are readable by those with colorblindness, etc. So the default is probably good while we build the plot, but we almost always want to move beyond that.
-For this we will use the [`viridis` package](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html)
+For this we will use the [`viridis` package](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) which is backed up by this research.
+Some other options that we could use are [`wesanderson`](https://github.com/karthik/wesanderson), [`RSkittleBrewer`](https://github.com/alyssafrazee/RSkittleBrewer), or [`RColorBrewer`](https://cran.r-project.org/web/packages/RColorBrewer/index.html).

 ``` r
 library(viridis)